 Collections & Trackers

 Collections are basically lists of anything you want to remember – recipes, movies, books, places to visit.

 Trackers are used to track habits, behaviors, mood, exercise, workload, diet and more!

-Here are a couple examples of trackers that I use every day to help me lose weight and stay healthy.
+Here are a couple of examples of trackers that I use every day to help me lose weight and stay healthy.

 There are hundreds of options for these!
 This is where you can really let your imagination run free!
 Here are some examples of trackers from some awesome bullet journalers!

 Ready to Start a Bullet Journal?